-Coaches must provide the Manager of Equipment Operations and the Assistant Director of Athletics for Internal Affairs with a copy of any sponsorship agreement involving apparel or equipment.
-The Assistant Director of Athletics for Internal Affairs will provide copies of all sponsorship agreements involving apparel or equipment to the Controller's Office.
+Coaches must provide the Manager of Equipment Operations and the Associate Director of Athletics for Internal Affairs with a copy of any sponsorship agreement involving apparel or equipment.
+The Associate Director of Athletics for Internal Affairs will provide copies of all sponsorship agreements involving apparel or equipment to the Controller's Office.

 The Equipment Room staff, in conjunction with sport program personnel, will be responsible for the care and laundering of competitive and practice apparel only.
 Student-athletes may not include any personal items with their competitive and practice apparel.
 Game and travel schedules should be forwarded to the Equipment Room staff as early as possible.

 All athletic apparel and equipment must conform to NCAA regulations related to the use of manufacturer or distributor logos.
-The Director of Marketing & Promotions should be consulted regarding Pacific Athletics logo usage prior to placing any order for apparel or equipment.
-For Big West Conference sports, all uniforms must prominently display the Big West Conference logo.
+The Associate Director of Athletics for Marketing & Media should be consulted regarding Pacific Athletics logo usage prior to placing any order for apparel or equipment.
+For West Coast Conference sports, all uniforms must prominently display the West Coast Conference logo.
 Failure to adhere to the stipulation shall result in a fine.

 Coaches and staff may use departmental funds to purchase institutional apparel (i.e., polo shirts, jackets, brief cases, etc.) that will be used for the business-related purposes of coaching, recruiting, or otherwise representing the Department or Pacific.
 In addition, coaches may use workout apparel on a checkout basis from the Equipment Room.
 Coaches and staff may not use departmental funds to purchase any apparel for personal use.
 Coaches and staff are required to obtain signature approval from their supervisor for all invoice payments, reimbursement requests, or ProCard transactions involving apparel.